Average Weather in Hawaiian Acres Hawaii, United States

 The climate in Hawaiian Acres is warm, humid, windy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 60°F to 81°F and is rarely below 57°F or above 84°F.

-Based on the tourism score, the best time of year to visit Hawaiian Acres for warm-weather activities is from early May to early October.
+Based on the tourism score, the best time of year to visit Hawaiian Acres for warm-weather activities is from late April to early October.

 The temperature in Hawaiian Acres varies so little throughout the year that it is not entirely meaningful to discuss hot and cold seasons.